 Anthony Metzer QC practises primarily at appellate level.
 Anthony has recently been appointed as a Deputy High Court Judge for England and Wales, and will also sit in the Administrative Court hearing Judicial Review applications and in the Upper Tier Tribunal of the Immigration and Asylum Tribunal.
 Since 2002, he has also been sitting part-time as an Immigration Judge at the First Tier Tribunal level, which gives him unparalleled expertise.

 - Banger (EEA: EFM – Right of Appeal) – Anthony was instructed, leading Sanaz Saifolahi of Goldsmith Chambers, in this landmark case.
 Following a successful preliminary ruling from the CJEU, the law was directly amended in March 2019 to account for the findings made, to now include unmarried partners and reintroducing appeal rights for extended family members.
 The Upper Tribunal characterised the case as of public importance.
-The case has been shortlisted for LexisNexis Case of the Year 2020.
+The case was highly commended and was runner up for the LexisNexis Case of the Year 2020.

 - Anthony was also interviewed by Lexis Nexis on the Banger CJEU judgment.

 - PK V SSHD EWCA Civ 1756 – Anthony represented the Appellant leading Julian Norman of Drystone Chambers in the Court of Appeal against the decision of the Upper Tribunal that his client was not entitled to asylum.
 The principal issue was whether the Upper Tribunal properly analysed (a) the background evidence concerning military service in Ukraine and (b) the consequences which the Appellant would face as a draft evader upon return to Ukraine.
-The appeal was allowed and the case was remitted to the Upper Tribunal.
+The appeal was allowed and the case was remitted to the Upper Tribunal, where it was heard in March 2020.
+The decision is awaited.

 - P v SSHD – Anthony led Sanaz Saifolahi of Goldsmith Chambers, in this significant judicial review arguing that the EEA Regulations are unlawful in restricting the family members category to the EEA national, but not their spouse.
 A second challenge was raised concerning the removal of appeal rights for extended family members following Banger.
 The SSHD conceded the application and directly laid amendments to the law incorporating changes due to this challenge under Regulation 8 of the Immigration (European Economic Area) Regulations 2016 by: http://www.legislation.gov.uk/uksi/2019/1155/made